singer-io/getting-started/SPEC.md

 {"type": "RECORD", "stream": "stream": "users", "record": {"id": 2, "name": "Mike"}}
 {"type": "SCHEMA", "stream": "locations", "schema": {"required": ["id"], "type": "object", "properties": {"id": {"key": true, "type": "integer"}}}}
 {"type": "RECORD", "stream": "locations", "record": {"id": 1, "name": "Philadelphia"}}
-{"type": "BOOKMARK", "value": {"users": 2, "locations": 1}}
+{"type": "STATE", "value": {"users": 2, "locations": 1}}
 ```

 ## Versioning

 A streamer's API encompasses its input and output - including its
-configuration, how it interprets bookmarks, and how the data it
+configuration, how it interprets state, and how the data it
 produces is structured and interpretted.
 Streamers should follow
 [Semantic Versioning], meaning that breaking changes to any of
 these should be a new MAJOR version, and backwards-compatible changes